jckleiner/config/setup/macos-ansible/README.md

 ### Keepass
  * Enable browser integration in Keepass for Firefox and Chrome
  * Then open the browser extension settings page > connected databases > connect your keepass database
+ * See description in keepass file for more info